BibhasShris/to-do-list/README.md

 For example, priority can be derived from the order of tasks in the array,
 and the table headers are static so they don’t need to be stored in state.

-## Identify Where State Should Live
+## Identifying where state should live

 After identifying the minimal state, the next step was to decide which component should own it.
-React uses one-way data flow, so state should live at the closest common parent of all components that need it.

 - **tasks**: Both the `ToDoTable` (to render tasks) and the add task form/button (to add tasks) need access to this data.
 The closest common parent is `ToDoApp`.
 Therefore, the `tasks` state will live in `ToDoApp` and be passed down as props to child components.
 For example, `ToDoApp` will pass `tasks` into `ToDoTable`.